welkineins/tool-list/README.md

 ## Prototype
 - [Origami](https://facebook.github.io/origami/) - Origami is a free tool for designing modern user interfaces.
 Quickly put together a prototype, run it on your iPhone or iPad, iterate on it, and export code snippets your engineers can use.

+## Social Network
+- [Buffer](https://buffer.com/) - A better way to share on social media.
+Social media management for marketers and agencies